alovajs/alovajs.github.io/docs/01-get-started/01-overview.md

 5. 🔩 High flexibility, compatible with any request library, such as axios, superagent or fetch-api
 6. 🔋 3 data cache modes to improve request performance and reduce server pressure
 7. 🔌 Rich extension functions, you can customize request adapter, storage adapter, middleware, and states hook
+8. 🖥️ [2.2.0+]Server-side rendering(SSR)
-8. 💕 Request sharing to avoid sending the same request at the same time
+9. 💕 Request sharing to avoid sending the same request at the same time
-9. 🪑 Data pre-fetching, which means users can see information faster without waiting
+10. 🪑 Data pre-fetching, which means users can see information faster without waiting
-10. 🦾 Real-time automatic status management
+11. 🦾 Real-time automatic status management
-11. 🎪 Interactive documentation and examples
+12. 🎪 Interactive documentation and examples
-12. 🎈Typescript support
+13. 🎈Typescript support
-13. ⚡ Support tree shaking, which means that the production volume of alova is often less than 4kb
+14. ⚡ Support tree shaking, which means that the production volume of alova is often less than 4kb

 ## request strategy